math-kuanyang/math-kuanyang.github.io/_pages/about.md

 ---

 ### Biography
 I am Kuan, Junior Quantitative Trader at [DV Trading LLC](https://www.dvtrading.co).
-I recieved MSc degree in Mathematical and Computational Finance from University of Oxford and also BSc in Mathematics from Lanzhou University.
-I've been a Quant Research Intern on Global Systematic Trading Desk at [Schonfeld](https://www.schonfeld.com).
+Prior to that, I was a Quant Research Intern on Global Systematic Trading Desk at [Schonfeld](https://www.schonfeld.com).
+I have MSc degree in Mathematical and Computational Finance from University of Oxford and BSc in Mathematics from Lanzhou University.

 My research interests are stochastic control and optimization.
 I also have solid basis in stochastic process, dynamical systems (PDE), probability and calculus.

-For industry, I have worked in assets including commodities and rates futures and crypto.
+For industry, I have worked in delta one products including commodities, rates and crypto.
 I am particularly interested in market making and statistical arbitrage area.

 I code in C++, KDB/Q, Python.
 I have experience with Linux/UNIX, LaTeX, Markdown, HTML.